RocketChat/docs-old/api/rest-api/methods/im/messages-others.md

 Retrieves the messages from any direct message in the server.
 It supports the [Offset, Count, and Sort Query Parameters](../../offset-and-count-and-sort-info.md) along with [Query and Fields Query Parameter](../../query-and-fields-info.md).

-For this method to work the `Enable Direct Message History Endpoint` setting must be true, and the user calling this method must have the `view-room-administration` permission.
+For this method to work, the `Enable Direct Message History Endpoint` setting (from the admin panel: `General > REST API > Enable Direct Message History Endpoint`) must be set to true, and the user calling this method must have the `view-room-administration` permission.

 | URL | Requires Auth | HTTP Method |
 | :--- | :--- | :--- |